MatheusSouzaCC/vue-trip/README.md

   * `popup-steps`       - Default behavior
   * `popup-frame-steps` - It maintains the default behavior, with the addition of a dark background that delimits the area of ​​the target object of the stage.
 * `theme` - The color used by the guide, you can use `light` for a light theme and `dark` for a dark theme.
+* `spacing` - Adds a spacing between the component and the card.
+If you are using `popup-frame-steps` this spacing will be applied to the frame as well.

 ```javascript
 <script>